vand3rlinden/mta-sts/README.md

 | ----                        | ---  | ---                                     |
 | `_smtp._tls.example.com` | `TXT`| `v=TLSRPTv1; rua=mailto:tlsrpt@example.com`|

-### TLSRPT report example
+### TLSRPT report handling
-Once the record is in place, your reporting endpoint will start receiving reports about TLS issues encountered by other email servers when sending emails to your domain.
-Ensure that you regularly monitor and review these reports to address any security issues or misconfigurations promptly.
+If a sending mail server is having trouble securely delivering mail to a receiving mail server, it can use the TLSRPT record to find out where to send a report about the problem or to report a successful session.

-The reports are received in `.json`, you can look for the `summary` tag to check if the TLS connection was successful or failed:
+The reports are received in `.json`, you can look for the `summary` tag to check if the TLS connection was failed or successful:
 ```
 "summary":{"total-successful-session-count":1,"total-failure-session-count":0}
 ```